 Why separate sending domains — the reputation-contagion argument.

-This is the fungibility property.
-It is the single technical fact that makes the entire case for separate sending domains.
-The operator who internalizes it stops asking whether cold outbound from the corporate domain is “safe enough” and starts asking whether any volume of cold outbound from the corporate domain is acceptable.
-The empirical answer is that it is not.
+This is the entire argument.
+If you accept it, you stop asking whether cold outbound from the company domain is “safe enough” and start asking whether any cold volume is acceptable.
+The answer is no.

-The failure mode is stylized enough to be predictable.
-A new operator stands up a sequencing tool, connects founder@example.com, loads 800 prospects, and starts sending.
-Week one produces replies and a few unsubscribes.
-Week two produces more unsubscribes, a handful of spam complaints — the receiver-reported rate is typically 0.3 to 0.8% on a cold list — and a noticeable decline in reply rate.
-Week three produces a stretch of messages that simply do not arrive: a sent-folder entry, no bounce, no recipient.
+The failure mode is predictable.
+You connect founder@yourcompany.comto a sequencing tool, load 800 prospects, and start sending.
+Week one: replies and a few unsubscribes.
+Week two: more unsubscribes, a handful of spam complaints (0.3 to 0.8% is typical on cold lists), and reply rate drops.
+Week three: messages that simply don’t arrive — sent folder shows them, no bounce, no recipient.

-By week four the founder’s own calendar invites are landing in prospect spam folders.
-By week six the same invites are landing in customer spam folders.
-By week eight invoice and password-reset emails — flows with no relationship to the cold sending — are failing to reach their recipients.
-The operator typically discovers this when a customer complains they never received their renewal notice.
+By week four your calendar invites are landing in prospect spam folders.
+By week six they’re landing in customer spam folders.
+By week eight invoices and password-reset emails — completely unrelated to cold sending — start failing.
+You usually find out when a customer asks why they never got their renewal notice.

-The remediation path is not a configuration change.
-It is months of behavioral rehabilitation.
-A burned organizational domain on Gmail typically requires 90 to 180 days of clean behavior to recover materially, and there is no support channel that meaningfully accelerates the timeline.
+Recovery is not a config change.
+It’s 90 to 180 days of clean behavior on Gmail, and there is no support channel that accelerates it.
+That’s the reputation contagion playing out in your real inbox.

 Reputation contagion math